Pioreactor/docs.pioreactor/developer-guide/05-Storage/01-data-stores.md

 A principle we have stood by is to not let MQTT turn into our database.
 That is,

-1. we shouldn't store important information in MQTT only,
+1. we shouldn't store important information in MQTT _only_,
 2. we shouldn't store information in MQTT that is "machine-specific",
 3. we shouldn't use MQTT as a source of truth.